LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    Logtalk selects the method/predicate to execute in order to answer a method call based only on the method name and number of arguments.
    Logtalk (and Prolog) are not typed languages in the same sense as Java.

+**package**
+   There is no concept of packages in Logtalk.
+All Logtalk entities (objects, protocols, categories) share a single namespace.
+But Logtalk does support a concept of *library* that allows grouping of entities whose source files share a common prefix.

 **reflection**
    Logtalk supports both *structural reflection* (using a set of